Events All That Jazz Hot Jazz Flashes Roots of Jazz Tailgate Ramblings Affiliated Bands Musicians' Exchange Jazz Links

 Shortly after that initial foray into the local trad jazz scene Audrey became involved with just about every function of the Potomac River Jazz Club.
 Her contributions as PRJC president, Tailgate Ramblings editor, and selecting the bands performing for our specials have never been equaled.
 As an attorney for the US Navy she travelled extensively to areas that coincidentally had trad jazz and became familiar with the best bands nationwide playing our kind of music.
 If you mention her name to a jazz devotee hundreds of miles away they'll probably ask to be remembered to their dear DC jazz fan friend.

-As an avid sheet music collector.
-Audrey is the unofficial go-to librarian for bands and players all over the country who need some authentic old arrangement of a rare tune.
+An avid sheet music collector, Audrey is the unofficial go-to librarian for bands and players all over the country who need some authentic old arrangement of a rare tune.

 Her love of music also extended to the Northern Virginia Ragtime Society where she actively served in various capacities.
 We wish you well Audrey and hope to see you come back to this area as often as you can.
 Until then, as the song says, PRJC has them "Beaver Island Blues."